loda-lang/loda-programs/programs/README.md

 * [A094792](oeis/A094792.asm): a(n) = (1/n!)*A001565(n).
 * [A094823](oeis/A094823.asm): If n = c0 + c1*10 + c2*10^2 + ...cn*10^n then a(n) = c0 + c1*13 + c2*13^2 + ...cn*13^k.
 * [A094966](oeis/A094966.asm): Left-hand neighbors of Fibonacci numbers in Stern's diatomic series.
+* [A094967](oeis/A094967.asm): Right-hand neighbors of Fibonacci numbers in Stern's diatomic series.
 * [A095121](oeis/A095121.asm): Expansion of (1-x+2x^2)/((1-x)(1-2x)).
 * [A095151](oeis/A095151.asm): a(n+3) = 3*a(n+2)-2*a(n+1)+1 with a(0)=0, a(1)=2.
 * [A095768](oeis/A095768.asm): a(n) = 2^(n+1) - n.